 Our survey revealed significant differences in digital maturity by industry.
-We found that the telco industry, along with technology, manufacturing and financial services companies, had progressed furthest on their digital transformation journeys.
-Digital Maturity Index scores were distinctly lower in other industries such as consumer goods, logistics and health care.
+We found that technology, manufacturing, telco and financial services companies had progressed furthest on their digital transformation journeys.
+Digital Maturity Index scores were distinctly lower in other industries such as logistics, which trailed only health care.

-Legacy incumbents are trying to make progress toward digital transformation, but their efforts are often hampered by regulations, security concerns and complex internal processes.
+These legacy incumbents are trying to make progress toward digital transformation, but their efforts are hampered by regulations, security concerns and complex internal processes.